Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Results and discussions

 The simulated delay-dependent KER signals are also in good agreement with the experiment, as shown in Fig.\ref{fig4}(b), although the experiment shows slightly lower KER than the 1D model.
 We only compare our simulation with the experiment for KER below 4 eV because higher KER region in the experiment is dominated by delay-independent signals due to multi-photon ionization of ground-state $\text{CH}_3\text{I}$ by the probe pulse, which is beyond the focus of this work.
-A weak contribution of lower KER in the experiment is attributed to multi-photon Rydberg state excitation by the pump pulse, which is not accounted for in our simulation.
+A weak contribution at lower KER in the experiment is attributed to multi-photon Rydberg state excitation by the pump pulse, which is not accounted for in our simulation.
+Unlike the simulated signals that are evenly distributed in each time interval, more photodissociation signals are detected in the experiment at larger pump-probe delays, which leads to the intensity enhancement of the lower KER band as a function of time.
+The most likely reason for this is that the strong-field dissociative double ionization rate increases as a function of the internuclear distance $R$.
+Such effects are well known, e.g. due to a varying ionization potential as a function of internuclear separation or due to resonance-like effects dubbed “enhanced ionization”\cite{bocharova2011,zuo1995}.
+Since we do not model the strong-field ionization process, such effects are absent in our simulation, and the ion pair yield in the simulation is, by definition, constant.